Wondering Can You Still Eat Fried Foods on a Keto Diet? Let's discuss that and the following points:

 The ketogenic diet is a high-fat, low-carbohydrate diet that has been used since the 1920s to treat epilepsy successfully.
 The ketogenic diet is also known as the keto diet, and it's become increasingly popular over the last ten years.
 In fact, according to Google Trends data, searches for the "keto diet" have increased more than 400% since 2016.

 The ketogenic diet involves reducing carbohydrate intake to just 20 grams per day—or about 5% of total calories—and replacing it with fat.
-This results in a body that produces ketones when your body burns fat for energy.
+This results in a body that produces ketones when your body burns fat or canola oil for energy.
 These ketones can be used for fuel by cells throughout your body.

 There are several reasons you might want to consider trying a ketogenic diet.
 If you have diabetes or are at risk of developing diabetes, this plan may be a good fit for you because it has been shown to reverse insulin resistance and help with weight loss.
 On top of that, it has been proven to have positive effects on blood sugar levels and blood pressure levels, making it an effective way to manage these conditions.